IRS Forms

 Like‑Kind Exchange Treatment, What To Send To Schedule D

 If you did a like‑kind exchange, always start in Form 8824.
 That is where you document the properties, compute deferred gain, and determine whether any cash or other property created recognized gain.
-Only the recognized portion from a capital asset goes to Schedule D. If the exchange involves section 1231 property or any depreciation recapture, route that piece to Form 4797 as the instructions direct.
+Only the recognized portion from a capital asset goes to Schedule D, classified as short‑term or long‑term based on the holding period of the relinquished property rather than automatically as long‑term.
+If the exchange involves section 1231 property or any depreciation recapture, route that piece to Form 4797 as the instructions direct.

 Quick rule of thumb, Form 8824 is the calculator, Schedule D is the destination for recognized capital gain, and Form 4797 is the destination when the character is business or there is recapture.